namespace-media/encrypt/Patch Notes/ENC-1.0.2.md

 ![Text-Tile in the Toolbox]( https://github.com/namespace-media/encrypt/blob/beta/Patch%20Notes/ref/image.png "Text-Tile in the Toolbox")

 2. Now Place it somewhere.
 You will be prompted to add your Text after that.
+You can also give it a specific color by entering a hex-code in the small box on the left!

 !["Text-Tile Usage"]( https://github.com/namespace-media/encrypt/blob/beta/Patch%20Notes/ref/TTENCuse.gif "Text-Tile Usage")